 An influx in advertiser attention and money will challenge your new company.
 Suddenly, your platform will have two clients to keep happy instead of just one: your users and your advertisers.
 Maintaining focus on user happiness and growth while servicing advertisers will divide your already limited resources.

 As if that weren’t difficult enough, the platform has a limited life as a shiny object.
 Eventually you will cease to be novel and ad buyers will demand performance against media currencies.
 You won’t be new, cool, or exciting forever.
-YOU can maintain your coolness, extending shiny object phase (For example, Vice has held this note impressively long) but coolness always fades.
+YOU can maintain your coolness, extending shiny object phase (For example, Vice held this note impressively long) but coolness always fades.

-Phase 2: Find a Metric that Fits
+Phase 2: Find a Metric That Fits

-Before a platform loses its cool, it needs to find or create a media metric that properly assesses its worth and doesn’t work against its unique experience.
+Before your platform loses its cool, it needs to find or create a media metric that properly assesses its worth and doesn’t work against its unique experience.
 It then needs to convince media planners and their clients that the new metric is worth adopting.

 CPC aligned the incentives for Google, who was financially encouraged to be the most efficient search engine.
 The more you used Google to search, the more opportunities Google had to serve you the right ad.
 This resonant cycle unlocked a deluge of dollars for Google, growing them into a giant.